The City Outside

 Exhibition Way

 Big name tours and world-class live performances that light up the city’s skyline.
-When there’s a show on, you can feel the energy ripple through the city.
+Staying in the city centre means drinks, dinner and late-night food are all easy before and after the show.

 King Tut’s Wah Wah Hut